 - Wired Connectivity

 Power: Plug n Play | Size: Full | Connectivity: Wired | Compatibility: PC and Xbox One | Weight: 621g | Buttons: Analog Sticks, Triggers with dual trigger locks, D-Pad, 4 Remappable Buttons on the rear side

 PowerA has been renowned to produce premium products in the line of gaming and with the Fusion Pro, it has developed another remarkable piece of gadgetry that has proven its mettle once again.
-For a wired controller, it still packs a punch into a premium looking, feeling and performing controller.
-This solid looking Fusion Pro features Dual-Trigger locks which means that you can lock your triggers to the extent that you want them to fall back to.
-The analogue sticks are redesigned to be a bit bigger and grippier than before to ensure an accurate gameplay experience.
+For a wired controller, it still packs a punch into a premium looking, feeling, and performing controller.
+This solid-looking Fusion Pro features Dual-Trigger locks which means that you can lock your triggers to the extent that you want them to fall back to.
+The analog sticks are redesigned to be a bit bigger and grippier than before to ensure an accurate gameplay experience.

 A unique factor that separates this controller from the rest is the tournament-legal 9.8 braided USB cable which kind of tries to make up for the absence of wireless connectivity but a braided cable can only be durable, it can not fit in for wireless connectivity which encompasses its own perks.
 It also features custom illumination which means the backlit LED under the hood can be customized to give out a more fashionable and vibrant outlook.